Look to Lighting for Top Design

 Light color impacts design

 Proper lighting enhances how products look to the viewer’s eye, and you can measure in several ways:

 - Color temperature is a measurement of the light’s color appearance, and is usually referred to as warm or cool.
 Higher Kelvin temperatures (3600K–5500K) are considered cool and lower color temperatures (2700K–3000K) are considered warm.

 - Color Rendering Index (CRI) assesses the impact of different light sources on the perceived color of objects and surfaces.
 The CRI scale ranges from 1-100; the higher the CRI value means the light source will render colors best.
-While a light source having a CRI greater than 90 is ideal, a value of 80 or higher is considered adequate.
+While a light source having a CRI greater than 90 is ideal, normally a value of 80 or higher is adequate.

 Technique adds interest